 Auctioneer – “850,000.00 dollars!
 That’s great!
 This really is an invaluable piece (and some other sales pitch), any more bids?”

-Bidder-3 (his wife poked him to bid, he would rather buy the lamp that’s going on sale later in the auction) – “One million dollars”
+Bidder-3 (his wife poked him to bid, he would instead buy the lamp that’s going on sale later in the auction) – “One million dollars”

 Auctioneer – “Wow, one million dollars, one million!
 Do I hear more?
 Do I hear one million and two hundred thousand?”